-The panel judged that the bachelor's programme in Astronomy offered by the University of Groningen meets all standards of the NVAO assessment framework for a limited programme assessment.
-It therefore recommends accreditation of the programme.
+The panel judged that the bachelor's programme in Applied Physics offered by the University of Groningen meets all standards of the NVAO assessment framework for limited programme assessment.
+The panel therefore recommends accreditation of the programme.

-The panel assesses the bachelor's programme Astronomy as 'positive'.
+The panel assesses the bachelor's programme Applied Physics as 'positive'.